Manoj554/OnlinewebMeals/README.md

-# first-app
+# OnlinewebMeals
-this is the first repository
+This is my first Web Development project, It is a static website using only html and css for online food ordering.